 14 August 2023

-In a series of five articles, Estelle Banoum and Sébastien Chatel, internal digital transformation consultants at Arctus, explain the five key factors to consider when successfully converting an intranet into a mobile application.
+In a series of four articles, Estelle Banoum and Sébastien Chatel, internal digital transformation consultants at Arctus, explain the five key factors to consider for successfully turning an intranet into a mobile application.

 In this fourth article, we discuss the costs associated with mobile intranet development as well as the calculation of the return on investment for your project.